elbucho/database/README.md

 // int(12345)
 ```

-Again, if the handle is left out, it will default to "default".
+Again, if the handle is left out, it will use whatever your default handle is set to.